 All About Bonsai

-Did you know that Filoli’s collection includes more than 50 bonsai?
-They’ll be on display through the end of February in the Garden House and on the Dining Room Terrace.
+During the month of May, Filoli honors Asian American and Pacific Islander heritage and artforms.
+Highlights from Filoli’s collection of more than 50 bonsai will be on display all month in the Garden House and on the Dining Room Terrace.

 Bonsai plants are artful miniature replicas of full-grown trees in nature.
 To shape them, horticulturists prune the roots and train branches by wrapping them in wire.